Rankings and measurements

 Vehicles published on the GVG website vehicles are then ranked as follows:

-In the first instance, vehicles are ranked by combined tailpipe CO2 emissions (lowest to highest).
-In cases where combined tailpipe CO2 emissions are equal, vehicles are then ranked by urban CO2 emissions (lowest to highest), followed by extra urban CO2 (lowest to highest), energy consumption (lowest to highest), electric range (highest to lowest), air pollution standard (highest to lowest), noise (lowest to highest).
+Vehicles are then ranked by urban CO2 emissions (lowest to highest), followed by extra urban CO2 (lowest to highest), energy consumption (lowest to highest), electric range (highest to lowest), air pollution standard (highest to lowest), noise (lowest to highest).
 Where all results are equal vehicles can then be ranked in alphabetical order (by make (A-Z), model (A-Z) and variant (A-Z).

 About the Testing Procedure

-As the results displayed in the GVG are based on a standardised drive cycle, different vehicle models can be compared with confidence.
 However, no test can simulate all possible combinations of conditions that may be experienced on the road.
 Real world emissions and fuel consumption may vary from the results provided in the Green Vehicle Guide, depending upon a number of factors including driving and road conditions, driver behaviour and the condition of the vehicle.